StBozov/Core/docs/core/04_core-concepts/01_cli/cli.md

 gluec init
 ```

 The `init` command will set up **Glue42 Core** for the current directory.
-This means that the CLI will:
+This means that the Glue42 CLI will:

 - install with `npm` (and perform `npm init --yes` beforehand if no `package.json` file is found) all necessary dependencies that provide the [**Glue42 Environment**](../environment/overview/index.html) files;
 - create a `glue.config.dev.json` file with default settings and correct paths for all **Glue42 Core** assets;
 - create a `glue.config.json` file with default settings so that you can easily customize (if you need to) the settings in it.
-The CLI will copy this file to the output directory when bundling your **Glue42 Core** files for deployment.
+The Glue42 CLI will copy this file to the output directory when bundling your **Glue42 Core** files for deployment.
+- create a `glue.core.cli.log` file which will contain the log output of the [**Glue42 CLI**](../../cli/index.html) if you set the `logging` setting in the `glue.config.dev.json` to `"full"`.

 - #### serve